 At 12:30 PM, we arrived in London and made our way over to the Tate together to have a look around.
-It was exciting to see the doorway into the exhibition without knowing what was yet to come.
+It was exciting to see the doorway into the exhibition without knowing what was next.
 We could see a bit through the entrance while we waited, but there was so much more to follow.

 The walls of the exhibition space were both a pale cream and white partnered with wooden flooring.
 It really helped to enhance the space of the room – the minimalistic choice ensured that the pieces remained a viewer’s undistracted focus throughout their stay.

-In the same room, there were some other thought-provoking exhibits: the first of which being two life-sized humanoid figures, stated as being an aunt and an uncle, made out of old radios and TVs.
+In the same room, there were some other thought-provoking exhibits: the first of which being two life-sized humanoid figures made out of old radios and TVs.
 Visually they were appealing regardless of further inferences, they were well-produced and very innovative, but it’s always interesting to delve into the thoughts of what something could symbolise beyond the surface.
-Could this be representative of how television or the media, in general, infiltrate people’s minds and becomes an inescapable part of them?
-Could it be a way of showing how people’s thoughts and lives, similarly to that of a TV or radio show, are something others can “tune into” at their leisure?
-Or perhaps it may be a metaphorical way of showing how we broadcast only certain aspects of ourselves – only the aspects that we want others to see?
+Could they be representative of how television or the media, in general, infiltrate people’s minds and become an inescapable part of them?
+Could they be a way of showing how people’s thoughts and lives, similarly to that of a TV or radio show, are something that others can “tune into” at their leisure?
+Or perhaps it may be a metaphorical way of showing how we broadcast certain aspects of ourselves – only the aspects that we want others to see.

-As for my thoughts on this within media, the lamp was the key to deciphering its meaning.
-Media so often puts people under the spotlight, people are presented to us as being “real” and “perfect”, what Richard Dyer would deem as “stars”.
+As for my thoughts on this in regards to Media, the lamp was the key to deciphering my meaning.
+Media so often puts people under the spotlight, presenting them to us as being “real” and “perfect” (what Richard Dyer would deem as “stars”).
 We idolise them and put them under our own spotlights, causing ourselves to feel faded and unable to shine as bright, like the projections, in comparison.
-We forget that these people aren’t real, they themselves may forget that the persona they show isn’t who they are, so the projected illusionary eggs around them could also be interpreted as versions of their former selves, from whom they have grown detached.
+We forget that these people aren’t real, they themselves may forget that the persona they show isn’t who they are, so the projected illusionary eggs around them could also be interpreted as versions of their former selves, to whom they have grown detached.

 My favourite piece from Nam June Paik, however, had to be the Television Garden which, as the title suggests, was a garden filled with TVs.
 The television screens were synchronised, sat in a dark room, showing the same images simultaneously in a loop among the leaves.
 It was one of the first things I approached when walking into the exhibition as it immediately intrigued me and appealed to my love of metaphors.

-‘The Nam June Paik exhibition was an interesting walk through another person’s view on TV, audio and media.
-His artwork maybe didn’t make sense at times, but it was more about our own interpretation on his thoughts, work and presentation.
+‘The Nam June Paik exhibition was an interesting walk through another person’s view on TV, audio and Media.
+His artwork maybe didn’t make sense at times, but it was more about our interpretation of his thoughts, work and presentation.
 My favourite was the TV garden.’ – Elizabete Sipko

 What could a garden filled with televisions mean?
 Well, it can mean a number of things, whatever your heart desires in fact.
 Off the bat it serves as a great juxtaposition between nature and technology – it could be showing how the natural world today has become less appealing to people, and how instead of being surrounded by greenery that people would rather be immersed in a TV show.
 Or perhaps it could be illustrating how media sources demand our attention regardless of where we are, making it difficult to disconnect and be present in the real world.
 Or maybe there’s a more ecological message being pushed, and it’s a cry out for the environment.
 Some food for thought – does the garden have to mean a literal garden, or could it be representative of something else?